bioboot/bggn213_S18/index.md

 ## Office hours & location:
 Friday at 11am, location to be determined.
 For now email and we will make it happen.

-From week 3 onward Barry will hold an additional informal office hour from 1-2pm at the Mandeville coffee cart (a.k.a.
+From week 3 onward Barry will hold an additional informal office hour on Thursdays from 1-2pm at the Mandeville coffee cart (a.k.a.
 Art of Espresso) [Map](https://goo.gl/maps/ZecfgoF8qas){:.no-push-state}.

 If you can't make either of these please email for a time and we will make it happen.
 Note that is often a good idea to email so we know to expect you.